villekf/OMEGA-doc/docs/source/geometry.rst

 Parallel beam CT data can also be used, but it requires the input data to be in projection format as with CBCT data.
 The only difference with parallel beam is that the source is always assumed to move exactly like the detector pixels.
-This means that you need to input the coordinates of the center of the source and detector panels, and both the source and detector pixels always are always moved identically.
-This means that when moving from the center to a corner pixel in the detector panel, the source is also moved the exact same amount.
+This means that you need to input the coordinates of the center of the source and detector panels, and both the source and detector pixels always move identically.
+This means that when moving from the center to a corner pixel in the detector panel, the source is also moved by the exact same amount.
 If the center coordinates are exactly perpendicular, the resulting coordinates will be perpendicular too.
 This assumes that the detector pixels/source are always moved as defined by the size of one detector pixel.
 If there is variation in the shifts, that cannot be taken into account at the moment, meaning that shifts have to be constant and fixed for each projection.
 There can be a difference in the row and/or column directions though.